davdar/maam/writeup/pldi15.markdown

 -- One key property of a static analysis is the way it tracks _flow_.
 The term "flow" is heavily overloaded in static analysis.
 We wish to draw a sharper distinction on what is a flow property.
-In this paper we identify three different types of flow in analysis:
+In this paper we identify three types of analysis flow:

 1. Path-sensitive and flow-sensitive
 2. Path-insensitive and flow-sensitive